kubiesh/zadanie_kalkulator_s/README.md

 ## Installation

-- All the `code` required to get started
+- All the `code` except for src/main/frontend required to get started, Angular frontend is not ready

 ### Clone